aparajita/swiftly/README.md

 # swiftly

-[TOC]

-## About
+[`swiftlint`](https://realm.github.io/SwiftLint/) is an essential tool for checking and formatting Swift code.
+But it doesn’t do much formatting, especially compared to `Prettier`.
+That’s where [`swiftformat`](https://github.com/nicklockwood/SwiftFormat#readme) shines, because it lets you (almost) forget about formatting your code altogether, just like `Prettier`.
+Wouldn’t it be great to be able to run both `swiftlint` and `swiftformat` as one?
+Now you can!

-This package installs a binary that wraps the functionality of both [`swiftlint`](https://realm.github.io/SwiftLint/) and [`swiftformat`](https://github.com/nicklockwood/SwiftFormat#readme) together, while offering the following advantages:
+This package installs a binary that wraps the functionality of both `swiftlint` and `swiftformat` together, while offering the following advantages:

-- Errors from both executables are aggregated and sorted.
+- Errors from both tools are aggregated and sorted.
-- The output is reformatted to be **way** easier to read, including a concise and informative summary at the end.
+- The output from both tools is reformatted in a unified way to be **way** easier to read, including a concise and informative summary at the end.
 - You can use globs with `swiftformat`.
 - Both binaries return a non-zero exit code if they find problems, which helps with command pipelines.